repomadness/dammi-falastini/README.md

 ### releasing a new version

 This project uses a manual release process via git tags and GitHub Actions.
 When a new tag is pushed, the `release.yml` workflow will automatically run in order to publish the package to npm.
+Releases are triggered on semantic version tags.

 1. Bump the package version
    To bump the version in `package.json`, use `npm version`: